TeknooSoftware/states/docs/howto/quick-startup.md

 The library provides a default implementation with the trait `\UniAlteri\States\Proxy\TraitProxy`.
 `\UniAlteri\States\Proxy\Standard` is the default proxy class, implementing this interface and uses this trait.

-Proxy are not mandatory to create a stated class : if the factory cannot find the proxy, it will use the default proxy `\UniAlteri\States\Proxy\Standard` and creates a class alias with the php method `class_alias` from the default proxy with the name of your stated class to simulate an implementation.
+By default, Proxy are not mandatory to create a stated class : if the factory cannot find the proxy, it will use the default proxy
+`\UniAlteri\States\Proxy\Standard` and creates a class alias with the php method `class_alias` from the default proxy with the name of your stated class to simulate an implementation.
+But in other implementation, the proxy may be mandatory.

 With the default proxy, all stated class cannot be instantiated with the operator `new`.
 You must use the method `build` of your factory.
 Unlike  with the proxy `\UniAlteri\States\Proxy\Integrated`, the operator `new` is available